 Pandora’s Brain is one of the most philosophical science fiction novels I have read recently.
-And since Calum Chace has been a valuable contributor to Singularity Weblog, as well as a great blogger with an interesting and diverse experience in his own right, I thought that he would make a great guest for my Singularity 1on1 podcast.
+And since Calum Chace has been a valuable contributor to Singularity Weblog and a great blogger with an interesting and diverse experience in his own right, I thought that he would make a great guest for my podcast.
 And so I invited him for an interview which turned out to be a very enjoyable conversation indeed.

 My favorite quote that I will take away from this interview is: